morion4000/reindex/README.md

 How to make it future-proof without requiring trust?

+## Layer 2 (Polygon)

+The index can be published on Polygon instead of L1.
+There is uncertainty with Polygon as it is quite new and not battle-tested.
+There is however the advantage of not having to worry about fees for rebalancing as the operation can get very expensive.
+Issuing/Redeeming can happen on Polygon and the ERC20 token will also have a bridge to Ethereum as well.

 ## TODO
 - [x] Set up project skeleton https://github.com/austintgriffith/scaffold-eth
 - [x] Use openzepellin mintable erc20 implementation